Forest Mind- method connects nature based wellbeing and mind skills

 Mrs. Sirpa Arvonen launched Forest Mind in Finland at 2014.
 The same year the first Forest Mind- book titled: "Metsämieli- natural method for well-being" was published.
 Metsämieli is the finnish word for Forest Mind.

-At the moment, there is nearly 500 qualified Forest Mind- instructors in Finland.
+At the moment, there is over 500 qualified Forest Mind- instructors in Finland.
 Many of them guide practices also in english.
 There are instructors also in Belgium, Netherlands and Czech.
 Instructors can be contacted by e-mail.
 The list of instructors is found from link: Metsämieli- ohjaajat

 Forest Mind Instructor and Guide Cources